ddrown/mosh-build/README.md

 * mosh\_\*\_mips.ipk.nopie
 * ncurses\*\_arm.ipk

-The ncurses pakage is provided for the terminfo files
+The ncurses package is provided for the terminfo files

 ## To build a modified mosh: